ckb-js/lumos/packages/ckb-indexer/README.md

 }
 ```

-`outputDataLenRange` is support to filter cell by data length, `outputCapacityRange` is support to filter cell by capacity。you can use as below.
+`outputDataLenRange` for filtering cell by data length, and `outputCapacityRange` for filtering cell by capacity:

 ```jsx
 cellCollector = new CellCollector(indexer, {